The birth of river Seine... seen by Roman gods

 Besides, a goddess Sequana exists, she was worshipped in Seine’s springs.
 People probably Christianized her through saint Seine’s character.

 Another tradition says Bacchus’ daughter, Seine, went in Gaul with Ceres.

-But one day that she went about her business, on her land, Neptune saw her: she found her so pretty, and started to chase the lady.
-Seine ran away: oh, the god nearly reached her!
-But suddenly, miracle!
-She changed herself into water… the river Seine was born!
+One day, Neptune saw Seine: she found her pretty, and started to chase her.
+Seine ran away: oh, Neptune nearly reached her!
+But suddenly, she changed herself into water… the river Seine was born!